|

 Circad'98 for Windows.

-This circuit is a generic circuit for communicating to any 1-wire device via
+This circuit is a generic circuit for communicating to any 1-wire device (in parasitic mode) via

 a serial port, and works reliably with the DS18S20 temperature sensors.